eolymp/scripts/import-members/README.md

 ## Usage

 First, you must create a CSV file to import members.
-CSV file must have two columns: **name** with member ID and _one_ of the following columns:
+CSV file must have two columns: **name** with member name and _one_ of the following columns:

 - **eolymp_user_id** - User ID for Eolymp account
 - **eolymp_username** - Username for Eolymp account